Hospital Colônia de Barbacena

-About
+History

 Hospital Colônia (Colony, in Brazilian Portuguese) was founded in 1903 and its first director was Dr. Joaquim Antônio Dutra.
 Colônia had capacity to give shelter to 200 patients.
 Located in the city of Barbacena, 102 miles away from the capital of the State of Minas Gerais, Belo Horizonte and in the heart of the Mantiqueira Mountains, the place became a national symbol of psychiatric care in the 20th century.
 Those who required medical attention were sent by train to Barbacena from all Brazil.
 Those transports were so common they originated the regional expression "trem de doido" ("crazy train").

 By 1960, Colônia was operating heavily over capacity and had over 5,000 patients.
 Most of them were always partially dressed, some were fully naked and forced to labor, including children, elders and people with disabilities.
-At least 16 people perished everyday due to sickness, malnutrition, heat shock due to exposure to low temperatures and Scottish showers, electroconvulsive therapy or murder.
+At least 16 people perished everyday due to sickness, malnutrition, hypothermic shock as a consequence of cold water exposure, electroconvulsive therapy or murder.
 The staff benefited from remains of the dead patients, as they were often smuggled to universities across the country.
 Whenever the demand was low, corpses were simply dissolved in acid or buried in nearby grounds.
 Over 70% of the patients were never diagnosed with any sort of psychological disorder; they were placed under permanent care by political interests and social stigma.
 These patients were often alcoholics, epileptics, prostitutes, homosexuals, unwanted children, homeless people, women whose virginity was lost before marriage, enemies of the local elite or simply considered "inadequate" according to the social norms of the past century, such as shy men and women with a sense of leadership.
 It is also notorious for the fact that a significant proportion of the population in Colônia was of African ancestry.

 In 1980, due to pressure in the mass media, the national anti-asylum movement managed to shut down the institution and transfer the very few survivors to be placed under proper care while receiving indemnification from the state.

 By 1996, it was turned into "Museu da Loucura" (Brazilian Portuguese: Museum of Madness).